To the Entire World, but… To the Jew First

 Does your life have a calling?
-Trying to think of an answer, you may want to take a moment and pause… We spend a lot of our time working, going to school, staying busy, taking care of our families.
-And we fill in the free moments with entertainment, hobbies or socializing.
+Think about it for a moment… We spend a lot of our time working, going to school, staying busy, taking care of our families.
+And we fill the free moments with entertainment, hobbies or socializing.

-In the midst of this, and with all the usual cares and concerns of life, it can be easy to forget that God has called us.
+In the midst of this, and with all the usual cares of life, it can be easy to forget that God has called us.
 He chose us by name.
-Not only do we have all our days at our disposal – to manage and to fill.
-But also, we have a destiny and a purpose!
+Not only do we have all our days at our disposal, but also, we have a destiny and a purpose!

 The book of Ephesians tells us that as believers in Jesus, we were chosen before the foundation of the world.
 And in love, God predestined us to be adopted through Jesus Christ in and for Himself (Ephesians 1:4).

 God’s Perfect Plan – From Israel to You: Free PDF Download